-In summary, capture the potential of today’s exponential technology, focus on how you can leverage or even surpass it to make the world a better place, and then—just do it.
+In summary, capture the potential of today’s exponential technology, focus on how you can leverage or even surpass it to make the world a better place, and then—do it.

-Click here for the slides from my recent talk on this subject at Techorama in the Netherlands.
+Click here for the slides from my previous talk on this subject at Techorama in the Netherlands.